Council & Administration

 What affects the Budget?

-Hover over each element for more details and specific examples
+Hover over each element for definitions and specific examples

 Non-Discretionary Costs